nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 determined, certifiable, and monotone, and trust is the complement with three named factors and no fourth.
 The provenance floor and the total ceiling, with the order of the climb a theorem and the distance a count.
+That among schemes which open ranges of a record and recombine them, the claims with bounded proofs are exactly the finalized positional folds.
 That the cost of trust is per claim, not per record.

 **We do not claim.** Anything about *degree* of trust.
 Delegation between principals.
 Revocation dynamics.
 What the record does not carry: